unovue/radix-vue/docs/content/components/date-picker.md

 ### Anchor

-An optional element to position the <Code>DatePickerContent</Code> against.
-If this part is not used, the content will position alongside the <Code>DatePickerTrigger</Code>.
+An optional element to position the `DatePickerContent` against.
+If this part is not used, the content will position alongside the `DatePickerTrigger`.

 <!-- @include: @/meta/DatePickerAnchor.md -->